-The SEAHA Stream Coordinators are Ian Freestone for the Materials Stream, Heather Viles for the Environment Stream and David Arnold for the Digital Stream.
+The SEAHA Stream Coordinators are Ian Freestone for the Materials Stream, Heather Viles for the Environment Stream and Roger Evans for the Digital Stream.
 Their role is dual: they can advise on MRes module selection and organise the SEAHA Group Projects.

 Students with diverse backgrounds enrol in SEAHA in one of the three streams.
 During the first year (the MRes year), the students carry out a Data Creation Group Project as part of Module 4, exploring aspects of this strand.